 Increases in soil fertility are attributable to biochar’s unique properties of adsorption and stability.
 Compared to other organic soil amendments, biochar is much more effective at retaining nutrients and keeping them available to plants.
 It maintains a porous structure, which attracts beneficial microbes, holds onto nutrients, retains moisture – qualities that increase fertilizer efficiency and enhance crop yield, while reducing the need to irrigate.
-And history confirms biochar is much more stable in the environment than any other form of organic matter.
-By storing organic carbon, biochar provides for an exceptionally long life – thousands of years in fact.
+And biochar is much more stable in the environment than any other form of organic matter.

 Research shows biochar has several effects in soil including:

 – Increased water infiltration and water holding capacity

 – Increased cation exchange capacity (CEC)